Shah-Aal/BSD-FWD/README.md

 total travel time average travel time

  #4 User info
-counts of each user type counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago) The Files To answer these questions using Python.
+counts of each user type counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+Attached the File To answer these questions using Python.